TonyLB/maketheworld/README.md

 If you want to have multiple stacks running simultaneously (for dev and staging, for instance), you can do that too.
 Create a separate stack by running the deploy commands again, with some changes and overrides.

-First, deploy a new permanent storage stack for the world (with fictitious but different parameters passed for AppID and AppBranch):
+First, deploy a new permanent storage stack for the world (with fictitious but different parameters passed for AppID):
 ```
 aws cloudformation deploy \
     --template-file .\permanentsTemplate.yaml \
     --stack-name (new prefix)PermanentsStack \
     --capabilities CAPABILITY_IAM \
-    --parameter-overrides TablePrefix=(something other than mtw) AppID=(some new fiction) AppBranch=(another new fiction)
+    --parameter-overrides TablePrefix=(something other than mtw) AppID=(some new fiction)
 ```

 Next deploy the running application stack: